MicrosoftDocs/azure-docs/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-performance.md

 This article provides guidance for optimizing SQL Server performance in Microsoft Azure Virtual Machine.
 While running SQL Server in Azure Virtual Machines, we recommend that you continue using the same database performance tuning options that are applicable to SQL Server in on-premises server environment.
 However, the performance of a relational database in a public cloud depends on many factors such as the size of a virtual machine, and the configuration of the data disks.

-[SQL Server images provisioned in the Azure portal](quickstart-sql-vm-create-portal.md) follow storage configuration best practices.
-For more information on how storage is configured, see [Storage configuration for SQL Server VMs](virtual-machines-windows-sql-server-storage-configuration.md).
+[SQL Server images provisioned in the Azure portal](quickstart-sql-vm-create-portal.md) follow general storage configuration best practices (for more information on how storage is configured, see [Storage configuration for SQL Server VMs](virtual-machines-windows-sql-server-storage-configuration.md)).
 After provisioning, consider applying other optimizations discussed in this article.
 Base your choices on your workload and verify through testing.

 > [!TIP]
-> This article is focused on getting the *best* performance for SQL Server on Azure VMs.
+> There is typically a trade-off between optimizing for costs and optimizing for performance.
+This article is focused on getting the *best* performance for SQL Server on Azure VMs.
 If your workload is less demanding, you might not require every optimization listed below.
-Consider your performance needs and workload patterns as you evaluate these recommendations.
+Consider your performance needs, costs, and workload patterns as you evaluate these recommendations.

 ## Quick check list